springtwr/siyuan-code-tabs/README.md

 ## Comment
 - Essentially, this plugin was written with the help of Wenxin Yiyan  and ChatGPT.
 - This plugin was developed following the example of [obsidian-code-tab](https://github.com/lazyloong/obsidian-code-tab)
-- The version of SiYuan Notes at the time of testing: 3.0.16
+- The version of SiYuan Notes at the time of testing: 3.1.13

 ## Changelog
+### v0.4.3
+- Fix display anomalies when using docker that may be caused by CORS issues
+- Fix padding being too small

 ### v0.4.2
 - Support for docker.